Mobos6/exercise-repo/README.md

-new change with Git Bash!
+New change with Git Bash in order to create a conflict.